 Our Policy Manual is also available as a downloadable PDF for ease of printing and reading.

-Please review the below documents to learn more about our strategic plan for 2018-2022:
+Please review the below document to learn more about our strategic plan for 2022-2027:

 The mission of the Douglas Library of Hebron is to support the informational, educational, cultural, and recreational needs of all members of the Hebron community by providing access to a professional staff, a state-of-the-art facility, quality resources, programs, and services and preserving records of the town’s history that are entrusted to the library.
 (Amended August 8, 2016)

-The Douglas Library serves as a learning and community center for all residents of Hebron.
+The Douglas Library promotes the freedom to read, to learn and to discover by serving as a learning and community center for all residents of Hebron.
 The Douglas Library supports and encourages life-long learning and fosters a literate, informed, and culturally-aware community.
-Working together, we strive to provide equal access to information, ideas, and knowledge through books, programs and other resources.
-We believe in the freedom to read, to learn, to discover.
+Working together, library personnel strives to provide equal access to information, ideas, and knowledge through books, programs, and other resources.
+(Amended March 13, 2023)

 Purpose of this Manual

-This Policy Manual is the central reference point for library staff and users.
-It establishes boundaries for behavior and guidelines for best practices.
-It ensures that adequate and accurate records are kept.
-In addition, the policy ensures fair and equal access to Library materials for all users.
-Policies are current and accurate as of the date indicated on each one.
+This manual is the central reference point for the policies of the Douglas Library.
+These rules establish boundaries for behavior and guidelines for best practices for library staff and users while ensuring fair and equal access to Library materials.
 The Library and the Board of Trustees reserve the right to modify, change, or delete policies when appropriate.
+Each policy is current and accurate as of the date indicated therein.

 Library materials are the property of the Town of Hebron.
 Library cards are issued to identify users of library materials and to provide a means of recovering materials that have not been returned.
 Loan periods are designed both to allow adequate time for borrowers to use materials and to provide timely loans of materials that are in high demand.
 Borrowers assume responsibility for payment of fees or fines for materials not returned on time or those that are lost or damaged.